Pianist-composer Phil Orr improvises a life in music aimed at growing the art, the artists, and the audiences

 © Philip Orr

-Tours of the US, Canada & the Bahamas followed high school immediately, as accompanist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
-A year of composition at Manhattan School of Music (Giampaolo Bracali) and gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis and many other NYC-area jazz players filled in around tours.
+Post-high school, Orr toured as keyboardist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
+A year of composition study at Manhattan School of Music (Giampaolo Bracali) and jazz gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis, and other NYC-area players filled in around tours.

-In 1978 Orr began turning his attention to music in churches, serving as keyboardist, choral director, and resident composer for urban and suburban churches in southern Connecticut and New York while maintaining a local freelance career as keyboardist, brass player and arranger/copyist.
+In 1978 Orr began turning his attention to music in churches, serving as music director and resident composer for churches in Connecticut and New York, while maintaining a freelance career as keyboardist, brass player, and arranger/copyist.

-Phil has enjoyed lengthy collaborations with clarinetist/conductor Jerry Rife (Jazz Hymns & Spirituals, 2002-present; Cool Yule Jazz, 2003-2010), composer/reedman Steve Hiltner (Sustainable Jazz Ensemble, 2006-present), and iconic sculptor, J. Seward Johnson (Sing Along With Sculpture, 2013-present).
-He also works frequently with actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
-Since January 2018, Orr has been curating, hosting and periodically performing in the weekly series, Jazz On Broad, introducing well-known and worth-knowing performers to the Mercer County, NJ area and each other.
+Phil has enjoyed lengthy collaborations with clarinetist/conductor Jerry Rife (Jazz Hymns & Spirituals; Cool Yule Jazz), composer/reedman Steve Hiltner (Sustainable Jazz Ensemble), and iconic sculptor, the late J. Seward Johnson (Sing Along With Sculpture at Grounds For Sculpture).
+He performs with his trio, Phil Orr & More, featuring Michael O’Brien and Sean Dixon, and frequently plugs in with them behind actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
+Prior to COVID-19, Orr was curator, host, and occasional performer in the weekly Jazz On Broad series at the Hopewell Valley Bistro, introducing well-known and worth-knowing performers to the central NJ area and each other.

-Orr has been a featured performer on eleven album-length recordings, and his compositions and arrangements have been featured on twelve.
-His choral works have received particular attention through performances by more than 150 church, academic and community choirs in the US, France and the Caribbean, initiating commissions and earning several ASCAPlus Awards and a NJ State Council on the Arts fellowship.
+Orr has featured as performer, composer, and/or arranger on thirteen full-length albums.
+His choral works have received particular attention through performances by more than 150 church, academic and community choirs in the US, France and the Caribbean, earning him several ASCAPlus Awards and a NJ State Council on the Arts fellowship.

 See also Fast Facts